Policies related to water resources are being reviewed and updated

 Water Resources - Related Council & Committee Reports and Presentation

-An update related to the Aggregate Resources and Excess Soil Focus Area has been provided to Regional Council and the Planning and Growth Management Committee (PGMC) in 2021.
+An update related to the Water Resources focus area was provided to Regional Council and the Planning and Growth Management Committee (PGMC) in 2021.
 The report is provided for reference below:

 - Roles and responsibilities discussion paper (PDF)